-This light and healthy yogurt parfait can be made in five minutes or less with over 14 grams of protein, 9 grams of fiber, and only three ingredients!
+This light and healthy yogurt parfait with berries feels fancy but can be made in five minutes or less with 14 grams of protein and only three ingredients!

 Over at our house (affectionately dubbed ‘hotel de Gurin’), we have a steady stream of house guests that stay with us while passing through town.
 Pretty much everyone wakes up hungry in this house (probably from too much wine the night before) so breakfast goodies are always welcome.

-While I love those long drawn out weekend brunches with all kinds of filling carbs like these pancakes or this sweet potato hash, they certainly aren’t as conductive to getting you pumped up and energized for the day.
+While I love those long drawn out weekend brunches with all kinds of filling carbs like these pancakes, they aren’t as conductive to getting you pumped up and energized for the day.
 Heavier breakfasts are tasty and have their place, but just aren’t practical for every day mornings where productivity is needed and naps are not possible.

 So, for days where you need to be light on your feet and out the door in under 10 minutes, this is the breakfast you need.
-And as a bonus, the layers make it super pretty. 😍
+And as a bonus, the layers make it super pretty.
+Pinkies up!

 I wasn’t lying when I said three ingredients.
 I used Chobani vanilla Greek yogurt since its full of protein and lower in sugar than other brands.
 Some of their yogurts taste kind of chalky to me, but the vanilla one that comes in large multi-serving containers is excellent.